Afshin Ghotbi: South Korea

-Afshin Ghotbi was re-appointed as the new Persepolis head coach on 3 July 2008, after agreeing to sign a two-year deal following meeting Persepolis officials in Dubai.
+Ghotbi was re-appointed as head coach on 3 July 2008, signing a two-year contract in an official meeting in Dubai.
+He resigned on 19 November 2008.

-Following the session held at Persepolis club on 18 November 2008, Ghotbi announced his resignation on 19 November 2008.

-Iranian national team
+Iran national team

 After just three weeks after being announced as manager, Mayeli Kohan became the spearhead of a heated dispute between himself and Esteghlal F.C. manager Amir Ghalenoei.
 This resulted in the IRIFF forcing Mayeli Kohan's resignation as manager of Team Melli.
-A week later, Afshin Ghotbi agreed to succeed Mayeli Kohan as head coach of the Iranian national team, becoming the first American to take the job.
-After this appointment, Ghotbi said in an interview "A life dream, a longtime ambition and a journey written in the stars is about to be realized I have to thank all the people around the world who have cheered, supported and inspired me to have this opportunity", Despite taking only one goal and 5 points in 3 matches in 11 days, Iran fell short to qualify for the World Cup 2010.
+A week later, Ghotbi agreed to succeed Mayeli Kohan as head coach of the Iranian national football team, becoming the first American to take the job.
+After this appointment, Ghotbi said in an interview "A life dream, a longtime ambition and a journey written in the stars is about to be realized I have to thank all the people around the world who have cheered, supported and inspired me to have this opportunity", Despite conceding only one goal and earning five points in three matches, Iran fell short and failed to qualify for the 2010 FIFA World Cup.

-He continued to coach Team Melli in 2011 AFC Asian Cup qualification where they won 3 matches out of 4 and lost the other one to Jordan Away and in which the team earned 13 points and qualified as the group leaders.
-With some wonderful results in friendlies (such as winning against Bosnia-Herzegovina and China and South Korea in their land and winning 8 matches in a row in 2010), Ghotbi earned the trust of the fans and qualified for the Asian Cup in Qatar.
-Later on he finished second in West Asian Football Federation Championship 2010.
-Iran was the only team in the Asian Cup 2010 competition to win all 3 group matches beating Iraq, North Korea and United Emirates with scoring 6 goals and conceding 1.
-Iran faced South Korea in the quarter-finals and lost South Korea by a goal from Yoon Bit-garam in extra time after a 0-0 regulation result.
+He continued to coach Team Melli in 2011 AFC Asian Cup qualification where they won three matches out of four and lost the other one to Jordan away and in which the team earned 13 points and qualified as the group leaders.
+Following some positive results in friendlies (such as winning against Bosnia-Herzegovina, China, and South Korea in their land and winning 8 matches in a row in 2010), Iran qualified for the Asian Cup in Qatar.
+Later on he finished second in 2010 WAFF Championship.
+Iran was the only team in the AFC Asian Cup competition to win all three group matches beating Iraq, North Korea and United Emirates with scoring six goals and conceding one.
+Iran reached the quarter-finals but lost to South Korea by a goal from Yoon Bit-garam in extra time after a 0–0 regulation result.

-Move to J. League
+Shimizu S-Pulse

 After the Asian Cup, Ghotbi signed three-year contract with Japan's J. League Division 1 side Shimizu S-Pulse.
 He led the team for the end of 2011 season which ended in the tenth rank.
 In his second season at the club, his team started the league very successfully but later on they lost their form and finished the league in 9th place with one progress.
 They also reached the final game of J. League Cup but lost 1–2 to Kashima Antlers.
 On 30 July 2014, Ghotbi left Shimizu by mutual contest after leaving the club at the 12th place.

+During his 3.5-year tenure in the J.League, Ghotbi managed one of the youngest squads in the league’s history, focusing on the development of Japanese players, securing the signing of former Arsenal and Sweden international Freddie Ljungberg, and overseeing high-profile transfers including Eddy Bosnar and Alex Brosque.